top of page

 Status: Obsolete

-From 1989 Samick introduced a TRS 101-style double locking tremolo by Jin Ah but with one straight knife edge.
+From 1989 Samick introduced a TRS 101-style double locking tremolo manufactured by Jin Ah but with one straight knife edge.
 This replaced the Bendmaster Deluxe.
 It was designated "KKT-3" by Samick.
 For Westone it was designated "Bendmaster FR."
 For Aria it was designated "ART-10."
 The KKT-3 was stamped "Licensed Under Floyd Rose Patents" on the upper base plate in "Courier New" caps-and-lower-case font.
 It is also recognizable for its conical shaped fine tuners.
 Cort and World Musical Instrument Co also built guitars with this tremolo.

 • Samick: The only left handed Samick-branded guitar that I know of that came with the KKT3 was the 1994 Viper KR-564L TBK.